Tel Dor: History and archaeology

 According to IAA archaeologists, the importance of Dor is that it is the only natural harbour on the Levant coast south of the Ladder of Tyre, and thus was occupied continuously from Phoenician times until the late 18th century.
 According to Josephus, however, its harbour was inferior to that of Caesarea.

 Dor is mentioned in the 3rd-century Mosaic of Rehob as being a place exempt from tithes, seeing that it was not settled by Jews returning from the Babylonian exile in the 4th century BCE.
-Schürer suggests that Dor, along with Caesarea, may have initially been built towards the end of the Persian period.